 When the furnace isn’t heating up as it should, or you notice hiked-up power bills, the culprit is often the thermostat.
-Faulty thermostats, whether dial type, programmable or smart thermostats, can be quickly spotted by an HVAC technician and repaired to avoid incurring future repair costs.
+Faulty thermostats, whether dial type, programmable or smart thermostats, can be quickly spotted by a licensed Doylestown HVAC technician and repaired to avoid incurring future repair costs.

 Leaking ducts cause your HVAC to work inefficiently.
 Leakage in the ductwork causes low cooling and low heating in the house.
 Since most of the HVAC ductwork is installed above the ceiling, you may not spot leaks immediately until you see damage to your walls and ceilings.
 It is best not to ignore such signs of leaking ductwork.